 Processing and Storage of Biological Samples

-The Core provides initial consultation on all aspects of sample collection and processing and standard operating procedures are established for each study.
+The IHSFC provides initial consultation on all aspects of sample collection and processing, and standard operating procedures are established for each study.
 Samples are coded to maintain confidentiality using preprinted bar code labels.
-Blood samples are fractionated according to study-unique protocols with each vial of each fraction coded for tracking of individual vials and their freeze/thaw cycles.
-The Core also processes and stores urine and oral/saliva samples.
-Whenever possible, aliquots of the various materials are stored and available for subsequent new types of assays that may become of interest.
-A list of cohorts with available biospecimens can be found here.
+Blood samples are fractionated according to study-specific protocols, with each vial of each fraction coded for tracking and for their freeze/thaw cycles.
+The IHSFC also processes and stores urine and oral swabs/saliva samples.
+As a result of recent member requests, skin microbiome and hair samples are also stored.
+Costs for these and other services can be found in the website.

 Isolation of DNA/RNA

 The lab isolates DNA from cells, tissue, and plasma by using various protocols, with routine quality control (QC) determination of the 260/280 ratios.
 DNA can also be isolated from filter cards and, as an identity check, cross-checked for microsatellite repeats with DNA isolated from aliquoted cells.
 Stock DNAs are kept in vials but can be prepared in 96-deep-well storage plates, if necessary.
 Whole-genome amplification is also available.
 A Qubit is also available for DNA quantitation because several investigators requested this methodology for DNA samples being sent for genotyping.
 Using commercial kits, the IHSFC now routinely isolates RNA including microRNA from tissue, cells, and plasma for several investigators.
 Some send samples to the sequencing facilities at the NY Genome Center or Cancer Center; other samples are run in the IHSFC using individual Taqman assays or Taqman Low Density Arrays.